aathn/miking/collection-notes/notes-uc.md

     ()

 Note that in general, we might need record subtyping to make this resulting program typeable.
-This is a result of allowing functions to be polymorphic in the operations of a collection in a way which closely resembles subtype polymorphism.
-Perhaps we could escape this with partial specialization?
+Good thing we have row polymorphism!

 For a reference on parametric overloading, see http://okmij.org/ftp/Computation/typeclass.html.